thisdot/starter.dev/starters/remix-gql-tailwind/README.md

 - `yarn dev` - Starts the development server.
 - `yarn test` - Runs the unit tests.
 - `yarn storybook` - Starts the Storybook UI.
-- `yarn format` - Formats code with prettier for the entire project
+- `yarn format` - Formats code with prettier for the entire project.
+- `yarn build` - Builds the project for production.
+- `yarn start` - Starts the production server.

 ## Demo Implementation